Retail design: Design elements

 Once the overall structure and circulation of the space has been determined, the atmosphere and thematics of the space must be created through lighting, sound, materials and visual branding.
 These design elements will cohesively have the greatest impact on the consumer and thus the level of productivity that could be achieved.

 Lighting can have a dramatic impact on the space.
-It needs to be functional but also complement the merchandise as well as emphasize key points throughout the store.
+It needs to be functional, but also complement the merchandise and emphasize key points throughout the store.
 The lighting should be layered and of a variety of intensities and fixtures.
 Firstly, examine the natural light and what impact it has in the space.
-Natural light adds interest and clarity to the space; also consumers also prefer to examine the quality of merchandise in natural light.
+Natural light adds interest and clarity to the space; consumers also prefer to examine the quality of merchandise in natural light.
 If no natural light exists, a sky light can be used to introduce it to the retail space.
 The lighting of the ceiling and roof is the next thing to consider.
 This lighting should wash the structural features while creating vectors that direct the consumer to key merchandise selling areas.
 The next layer should emphasize the selling areas.
 These lights should be direct but not too bright and harsh.
 Poor lighting can cause eye strain and an uncomfortable experience for the consumer.
 To minimize the possibility of eye strain, the ratio of luminance should decrease between merchandise selling areas.
 The next layer will complement and bring focus onto the merchandise; this lighting should be flattering for the merchandise and consumer.
 The final layer is to install functional lighting such as clear exit signs.

-Ambiance can then be developed within the atmosphere through sound and audio, the music played within the store should reflect what your target market would be drawn to, this would also be developed through the merchandise that is being marketed.
-In a lingerie store the music should be soft, feminine and romanticized; where in a technology department the music would be more upbeat and more masculine.
+Ambiance can then be developed within the atmosphere through sound and audio.
+The music played within the store should reflect what the store's target market would be drawn to.
+This would also be developed through the merchandise that is being marketed.
+In a lingerie store the music should be soft, feminine and romanticized, whereas in a technology department the music would be more upbeat and more masculine.